dashevo/wallet-lib/README.md

 ```

-For more informations about the differents methods and options of the Account class, look at the [Wallet documentation](/docs/account.md).
+For more informations about the differents methods and options of the Account class, look at the [Account documentation](/docs/account.md).

 ### Pay to an address
 ```
 const options = {
-    to: "yizmJb63ygipuJaRgYtpWCV2erQodmaZt8",
+    recipient: "yizmJb63ygipuJaRgYtpWCV2erQodmaZt8",
     satoshis:100000,
     isInstantSend:false
 };